sysrepo/sysrepo/README.md

 * Custom RPC, Event Notifications, YANG 1.1 Actions support
 * Notification store & notification replay

+## Security Notes

+Sysrepo does not have any master process that could enforce complex access control.
+So instead, it relies on and utilizes standard file system permissions but there are some things to bear in mind.

+To prevent any sensitive data from being accessible by unauthorized processes, it is imperative to **always set correct permissions and owner** for all YANG modules being installed.
+The utility `sysrepoctl` can help with both displaying all the permissions (`--list`) and modifying them (`--change <module>`) in addition to this functionality being available in the API.

+Having made certain of this, the default configuration should be suitable for a reasonably secure machine that has no malicious running processes.
+Specifically, it is trivial for such a process to completely break sysrepo by writing into shared files that must be accessible for all the processes linked with sysrepo.
+Also, with some reverse engineering, it may even be possible to access data by an unathorized process when they are being communicated in these shared files.

+In order to avoid all such security issues, there are 2 `cmake` variables `SYSREPO_UMASK` and `SYSREPO_GROUP` that should be adjusted.
+Generally, a new system group should be created and set for `SYSREPO_GROUP` and then all outside access frobidden by setting `SYSREPO_UMASK` to `00007`.
+If then all the users executing sysrepo processes belong to this group, none of sysrepo files and no sensitive information should be accessible to other users.

 ## Requirements

 ### Build Requirements